 School Build ling:

 Date:

 Time:

-Recall to bes st of knowledge ex cact words of caller:
+Recall to bes st of knowledge exa act words of caller:

 Questions to be asked:

-1. Where is the package locat ted?
+1. Where is the package locate ed?

 2. What doe es it look like?

-3. What is ii 3.
-What is in the package?
+3. What is ii n the package?

 4. Why are you doing this?

 5. What is y our address?

 6. What is y our name?

 Voice: Male Child Young

 Female Old Middle Aged

 Accent

-Background nois e?
+Background noise 9?

-Have you heard voice before?
+Have you heard v roice before?

 Person receiving call?

-BIOLOGICAL RELEASE THREAT BY LETTER/PACKAGE 3143 Response Action: Person(s) Responsible: Upon notification of a Biological Release by letter or package: 1.
-The person receiving the letter or package 1.
-First to contact once opened do not handle or move it to another area.
-Using your "Good Samaritan" kit that was intended for blood and body fluid cleanup, use the towelette to wash your hands until you are cleared to leave the area.
-2. Secure the area, do not leave or let any one 2.
-First to contact into the area.
-3. Contact the building principal, if this happens 3.
-First to contact in Central Office contact the District Superintendent by telephone.
-4. Call 911.
-Be specific in reporting the incident, 4.
-Principal, District Superintendent location, how many are affected and where 5.
-Notify Buildings & Grounds to shut down the 5.
-Principal, District Superintendent HVAC units throughout the building.
-6. Secure the building, do not allow entrance 6.
-Principal, District Superintendent, or exit from the building.
-Students Teachers.
-Staff and staff participating in outdoor activities should remain outdoors or take refuge in another building.
-7. Activate the shelter in place plan.
-Curtail 7.
-Principal, District Superintendent the following until an assessment is made Teachers, Staff by police, fire and local disaster coordinator: a.
-Free movement throughout the building b.
-Food preparation and distribution c.
-Let staff and students know of the situation and how often they will be updated 8.
-Upon arrival of the police, fire and local disaster 8.
-Police, Fire, Disaster Coord. coordinator the incident will be assessed and District Superintendent further action could be taken upon assessment.
-9. If the incident is ruled to be a false alarm, a 9.
-District Superintendent note telling parents of the details could be processed and sent home for the parents to read.
-10. If the incident escalates, arrangements should 10.
-District Superintendent be made for the following: 1) Staging area for parents/guardians coming to the building to pick up their child/ children.
-Children will not be released

-- Staging area for parents/guardians coming to the building to pick up their child/ children.
-Children will not be released until the incident is brought to closure, therefore this area would be used to communicate with and calm parent/guardians.

-- 2) Staging area for the media.
-Timely reports given to avoid inaccurate information.

-- 11. Implement appropriate plan

-- a) Resume normal activity

-- b) Early dismissal
+Upon notification of a Biological Release by letter or package:

+- 1. The person receiving the letter or package once opened do not handle or move it to another area.
+Using your "Good Samaritan" kit that was intended for blood and body fluid cleanup, use the towelette to wash your hands until you are cleared to leave the area. - 2.
+Secure the area, do not leave or let any one into the area. - 3.
+Contact the building principal, if this happens in Central Office contact the District Superintendent by telephone. - 4.
+Call 911.
+Be specific in reporting the incident, location, how many are affected and where to meet - 5.
+Notify Buildings & Grounds to shut down the HVAC units throughout the building. - Secure the building, do not allow entrance or exit from the building.
+Students and staff participating in outdoor activities should remain outdoors or take refuge in another building. - 7.
+Activate the shelter in place plan.
+Curtail the following until an assessment is made by police, fire and local disaster coordinator: - a.
+Free movement throughout the building - b.
+Food preparation and distribution - c.
+Let staff and students know of the situation and how often they will be updated - 8.
+Upon arrival of the police, fire and local disaster coordinator the incident will be assessed and further action could be taken upon assessment. - If the incident is ruled to be a false alarm, a note telling parents of the details could be processed and sent home for the parents to read. - 10.
+If the incident escalates, arrangements should be made for the following: - Staging area for parents/guardians coming to the building to pick up their child/ children.
+Children will not be released until the incident is brought to closure, therefore this area would be used to communicate with and calm parent/guardians. - 2) Staging area for the media.
+Timely reports given to avoid inaccurate information. - 11.
+Implement appropriate plan - a) Resume normal activity - b) Early dismissal